Frequently asked charges questions

 Every day, we manage billions of litres of drinking water and wastewater.
 We must make investments to ensure we keep this essential service flowing.
 This allows us to continue to invest into our infrastructure and services.

-How the prices are set
+How the prices were set

 We go through how we set prices for billing our customers.

-Who and how are the prices set?
+Who and how set the prices?

 All water companies have to follow Ofwat’s charging rules when setting their prices.
 Ofwat no longer specifically approves the charges each water company sets.

-Will my bill be affected by appealing to Competition and Markets Authority (CMA)
+Will my bill be affected by appealing to Competition and Markets Authority (CMA)?

 We go through when the increase will start and how much it will be for each type of customer.